neuronic-ai/autogpt-ui/README.md

 Because (#1) setting up AutoGPT correctly can sometimes be difficult with various version conflicts and dependencies issues, and (#2) because how fast AutoGPT is changing which creates the potential need to re-factor or re-base code between releases, we embed a specific version of AutoGPT along with all of its dependencies and appropriately versioned stacks to support normal operation with our GUI.
 The initial opensource release 1.0 is built on top of AutoGPT Stable 0.4.0.

 ## Features
+We have released 1.0 to the public and we are working on release 1.1 now and will be performing extensive testing to ensure that 1.1 is a near produciton ready software.

+#### Release 1.0:
+- Built on AutoGPT 0.4.0
+- Desktop graphical interface for AutoGPT
+- User specified AI_settings File
+- Resume stopped processes where we left off
+- Set fast and smart engine
+- Set max tokens for smart and fast engine
+- Set image size for Dalle image generation
+- Semi-Continuous mode with batch authorization interface
+- Workspace management with support for single file/directory or batch upload, download and delete
+- Workspace file preview for major file tyes and best effort syntax highlighting
+- Containerized with API backend, worker and frontend along with supporting containers

+#### Release 1.1:
+ - Built on AutoGPT 0.4.0
+ - Supports everything that Release1.0 supports except for the resume funciton
+ - Support for Rapid Tasks: Execute a single tasks in a rapid manner without any hassle.
+ - Plugins: Add more functionalities to your interface with an array of popular plugins support
+ - Updated Desktop interface: We level up the UI/UX some
+ - Mobile Interfaces: Take your AI assistant anywhere with a powerful mobile interface.
+ - Support for GPT 3.5 16k
+ - Max Tokens: A lot more max token options now
+ - File size in workspace management

 ## AI Settings File